Link: Apply or upgrade your existing card to the no annual fee Bilt Blue Card, $95 annual fee Bilt Obsidian Card, or $495 Bilt Palladium Card

 With that in mind, this system is completely changing.
 Here’s the good news:

 As you’d expect, there’s a major catch — you’ll now need to “earn” the ability to pay your rent or mortgage by card, if you want to earn points without incurring fees.
-Specifically:
+Specifically, this comes in the form of using Bilt Cash:

-• All three Bilt credit cards will offer 4% in Bilt Cash on spending, in addition to the standard rewards structure (Bilt Cash is a Bilt specific rewards currency — it’s not yet clear at what rate this can be redeemed toward other things in the long run, as that’s another big question)
+- All three Bilt credit cards will offer 4% in Bilt Cash on spending, in addition to the standard rewards structure (Bilt Cash is a Bilt specific rewards currency)

-Okay, the way this is structured seems unnecessarily complicated to me, as it seems like the amounts should’ve been adjusted a bit, to be simpler.
-But the simply idea is that you’ll earn 4% back in Bilt Cash toward those payments on your spending, and then you’ll have to pay a 3% fee with those Bilt Cash rewards to make your payment.
+Okay, the way this is structured strikes me as unnecessarily complicated, as it seems like the amounts should’ve been adjusted a bit, to be simpler.
+But the idea is that you’ll earn 4% back in Bilt Cash toward those payments on your spending, and then you’ll have to pay a 3% fee with those Bilt Cash rewards to make your payment.
+That means there needs to be a 4:3 ratio between your rent or mortgage cost and your credit card spending.

 Obviously this is a major departure from the old system.
 To explain it in the form of an example: